 Any older bowling balls you elect to keep, like reactive resin or particle coverstocks, should be restored by resurfacing

 them and preparing the screening procedures to enhance the type of ball motion you seek.
 If you do keep your older bowling balls, resurfacing the coverstock is one way to liven up the ball reaction.
-You could also drill a balance hole, change out inserts or perhaps even changing pitch angles of the gripping holes to give an older ball a whole new look on the lanes.
 Ultimately, you CAN change the ball motion enough to fit lane conditions which the ball may not have matched with before, particularly if you are a tournament player.
 Sometimes older reactive balls are very dependable reacting pieces of equipment.
 If you encounter lane conditions which require you to play an outside line such as the PBA Cheetah pattern normally provides, resurfacing an older bowling ball just might match up well to that pattern.